Other Characters Other Significant Players | The Gods | Antagonists

 - I Have Many Names: Apprentice Cleric recites a whole list of alternate titles for him when chanting a spell, which include; Lord of Judgement, Sword-Prince, and Scale-Bearer.

-- Sliding Scale of Divine Intervention: Level 2/Watchmaker (Granting miracles/spells to his clerics notwithstanding), Inspector reveals that the Supreme God does not come down to earth to pass judgement directly or hand out divine revelation because he wants his worshipers to learn to follow his code of conduct through their own understanding.
+- Sliding Scale of Divine Intervention: Level 2/Watchmaker (Granting miracles/spells to his clerics notwithstanding), Inspector reveals that the Supreme God does not come down to earth to pass judgment directly or hand out divine revelation because he wants his worshipers to learn to follow his code of conduct through their own understanding.

 - To Be Lawful or Good: Notably, this god anticipated this problem and wrote out a definitive answer already - Justice is a guideline to living well, and not a mere tool to attack evil with, so the Supreme God encourages his followers to keep the spirit of the law but never let themselves get bogged down with always minding the letter of every rule.
 Inspector admits with chagrin that some prelates still like to abide by dogma despite this.